hubKea/Controller_Shift-Revamp/USER_SETUP_GUIDE.md

 - All users have `canApprove: true` (controllers can review reports)
 - Only manager has `canViewAll: true` and `canManageUsers: true`
 - Users can only edit their own draft reports
-- Users can review any submitted report
+- Controllers only see review queues where they are assigned as the incoming controller (`controller2Id`), and must approve a teammate’s report (self-approvals/rejections are blocked in the UI and service layer)
 - Manager can view and manage everything

 ## Real-time Messaging Overview